zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

   * No zone is set up.

 ### UNEXPECTED-RCODE-1
-The name servers responds with NXDOMAIN, REFUSED or SERVFAIL on SOA query.
+The name servers respond with NXDOMAIN, REFUSED or SERVFAIL on SOA query.

 * Zone: unexpected-rcode-1.basic02.xa
   * ns1 responds with NXDOMAIN.